-LONDON, UK — Scottish leader Alex Salmond on Tuesday unveiled what he called a “mission statement” for the country’s future: a 649-page paper detailing many of the terms for an independent Scotland.
+LONDON, UK — Scottish leader Alex Salmond unveiled what he called a “mission statement” for the country’s future: a 649-page paper detailing many of the terms for an independent Scotland.

-The country’s first minister released his Scottish National Party’s so-called white paper ahead of a referendum on independence from the United Kingdom set for next September.
+The country’s first minister released his Scottish National Party’s so-called white paper ahead of the referendum on independence from the United Kingdom.
 The document seeks to address many unanswered questions: Would an independent Scotland keep the British pound?
 Would it raise its own army?
 Will there be passport checks at the border?
 And for the love of God — will it have its own Eurovision contestant?